Explains what antipsychotics are used for, how the medication works, possible side effects and information about withdrawal.

-- Exercise – many people find regular exercise helps to lift their mood, boost their energy levels and keep them grounded in reality.
-See our pages on physical activity, sport and mental health for more information.
+- Try to be more active.
+Many people find regular physical activity helps to lift their mood, boost their energy levels and keep them grounded in reality.
+See our pages on physical activity and your mental health for more information.

-- Get good sleep – sleep quality is very important for your mental health.
-See our pages on coping with sleep problems for more information.
+- Try to get enough sleep.
+Getting enough sleep can sometimes feel difficult.
+But having a good amount of quality sleep is very helpful for your mental health.
+See our pages on sleep problems for more information.